muhammadsahrul59/ImageClassificationApp-TensorFlowLite/README.md

 Welcome to the Image Classification App using TensorFlowLite, where cutting-edge techniques and meticulous design come together to achieve exceptional model accuracy.
 This project leverages a dataset comprising more than 10,000 images, ensuring a diverse and extensive learning experience.
 The dataset has never been employed in any previous machine learning class submissions, guaranteeing novelty.

 You can view the dataset in Kaggle :  [Animal -5 Mammal](https://www.kaggle.com/datasets/shiv28/animal-5-mammal?select=Animal)
-## Key Features
-- **Extensive Dataset**: The project utilizes a dataset exceeding 10,000 images, providing a rich source for training and testing the model.
-- **Dataset Division**: The dataset is divided into an 80% training set and a 20% test set, ensuring a robust evaluation of the model's performance.
-- **Sequential Model**: The model architecture follows a sequential design, facilitating a streamlined and intuitive structure.
-- **Conv2D Maxpooling Layer**: Utilizing Conv2D and Maxpooling layers, the model captures hierarchical features for effective image classification.
-- **Training Accuracy**: The model achieves training and validation set accuracies surpassing 92%, showcasing its capability to generalize well on unseen data.
-- **Callback Implementation**: Employing callback techniques enhances the training process by allowing dynamic adjustments based on the model's performance.
-- **Plotting Performance**: The project includes code for creating plots that visualize the model's accuracy and loss over the training epochs, aiding in performance analysis.
-- **TF-Lite Model Export**: The model is saved in the TF-Lite format, ensuring compatibility for deployment on various platforms with resource constraints.

 ## Overview
 This application is designed to classify mammalian animal objects (cats, dogs, lions, elephants, and horses) simply by photographing them using MobileNetV2 technology.